-To some people these things come naturally and they instinctively understand the principles of composition.
-The have a “good eye”.
-To everyone else, they must be learned, just like every other photographic skill.
+To some people, these things come naturally.
+They instinctively understand the principles of composition.
+They have a “good eye.”
+But for the rest of us, these composition rules must be learned.

 Regardless of which kind of photographer you are, there is always room for improvement.
 Here are a few tips to help you create more pleasing landscapes.